Bay Finatic Fishing Guide Service

 Trip pricing information is temporarily unavailable.

-Big Group Matagorda Bay Fishing Adventure
+Matagorda Bay Big Group Fishing Adventure

 What to Expect on the Water

-Techniques and Prime Spots
+Techniques and Tackle

 Customer Stories

 "Saved the day!
-Joe took our last minute request for a 2 boat trip which didn't have availability online - really helped us out and it wasn't even for fishing but for looking at rocks !
+Joe took our last minute request for a 2 boat trip which didn't have availability online - really helped us out and it wasn't even for fishing but for looking at rocks!
 I can highly recommend his organisational skills but as I wasn't on the trip, so will leave others to comment on that, though I bet they had a great time and saw all they needed to see!" - Maybe

 Species You'll Want to Hook

-Time to Book Your Spot
+Time to

 Customer Review

-Last Minute Hero
+Last Minute Lifesaver

 quotes